-Beginning on the southerly sideline of the Route 117 right-of-way at the northwest corner of Lot 94 on map RIO of the Town of Limington tax maps as revised Ari! l, 2006; thence southerly along the westerly line of Lot 94 and Lot 93 to the northeast corner of Lot 2, tax map R4; thence westerly along the line of Lot 2 to the northwest corner of Lot 2; thence southerly along Lot 2 to a corner; thence westerly along Lot 2 to a corner; hence southerly along Lot 2 to a corner; thence westerly along Lot 2 and Lot 38, tax map R3 to the northwest comer of Lot 38 on map R3; thence southerly along the westerly line of Lot 38 to the northerly right-of-way sideline of Shaving Hill Road and the comer of Lot 35; thence westerly along the northerly right-of-way line of Shaving Hill Road to the Limerick town line; thence northerly along said Town line to the northwest corner of Lot 13.3, map R4 and the southerly sideline of Lot 17A; thence easterly along the southerly boundary line of Lot 17A to the westerly right-of-way sideline of the Sawyer Mountain Road; thence continuing along said sideline in a generally northeasterly direction to the easterly sideline of Lot 17A; thence northerly along the easterly line of Lot 17A to the southwest comer of Lot
+Beginning on the southerly sideline of the Route 117 right-of-way at the northwest corner of Lot 94 on map RIO of the Town of Limington tax maps as revised Ari!
+1, 2006; thence southerly along the westerly line of Lot 94 and Lot 93 to the northeast corner of Lot 2, tax map R4; thence westerly along the line of Lot 2 to the northwest corner of Lot 2; thence southerly along Lot 2 to a corner; thence westerly along Lot 2 to a corner; hence southerly along Lot 2 to a corner; thence westerly along Lot 2 and Lot 38, tax map R3 to the northwest corner of Lot 38 on map R3; thence southerly along the westerly line of Lot 38 to the northwest corner of Lot 35; thence westerly along the northerly right-of-way sideline of Shaving Hill Road and the corner of Lot 13.3, map R4 and the southerly sideline of Lot 17A; thence easterly along the southerly boundary line of Lot 17A; thence northerly right-of-way sideline of Lot 17A to the westerly right-of-way sideline of Lot 17A to the southerly right-of-way sideline in a generally northeasterly direction to the easterly sideline of Lot 17A; thence northerly along the easterly line of Lot 17A to the southwest corner of Lot 17A.

-15; thence easterly along Lot 15 and Lot 14.1 to the southeast comer of Lot 14.1 and the sideline of Lot 12A; thence southerly along Lot 12A to the southwest corner of Lot 12A; thence easterly along the southerly line of Lot 12A and Lot 12.2 to the southeast comer of Lot 12.2; thence continuing on a projection of the same course to the westerly sideline of Lot 11.6; thence southeasterly along Lot 11.6 and Lot 11.3 to the most southerly comer of Lot 11.3; thence along the southerly line of Lot 11.3 in a northeasterly, northerly, and easterly direction to the westerly right-of-way line of Route 117; thence southerly and easterly along said side line of Route 117 to the point of beginning.
+15; thence easterly along Lot 15 and Lot 14.1 to the southeast comer of Lot 14.1 and the sideline of Lot 12A; thence southerly along Lot 12A to the southwest corner of Lot 12A; thence easterly along the southerly line of Lot 12A and Lot 12.2 to the southeast comer of Lot 12.2; thence continuing on a projection of the same course to the westerly sideline of Lot 11.6; thence southeasterly along Lot 11.6 and Lot 11.3 to the most southerly comer of Lot 11.3; thence along the southerly line of Lot 11.3 in a northeasterly, northerly, and easterly direction to the westerly right-of-way line of Route 117; thence southerly along said side line of Route 117 to the point of beginning.